 The internet is a wonderful tool when it comes to solving problems.
 This is definitely the case when it comes to finding housing options for travel nurses.
 One website we suggest is Healthcare Travelbook.
 This is an online resource for healthcare travelers.
 By creating an account, you can develop a network with other travel nurses to help you find roommates.
 Another helpful website is Extended Stay America.
 This will help you find and reserve accommodations in your new area.
 You can use the site to book single, family-friendly, or pet-friendly suites by the day, week, or month.
 Suites typically include a fully equipped kitchen, free Wi-Fi, flat-screen TVs featuring premium channels, free continental breakfast, and on-site laundry.
 Not a bad deal, huh?

-Finding accommodations becomes easier as you gain experience as a travel nurse.
+Finding accommodations becomes easier as you gain more experience as a travel nurse.
 Don’t forget that the internet is also a helpful tool that provides online portals specifically for travel nurse housing.
 If you use all of the resources available to you, it will not be hard to find a great place to live every time you start a new job as a travel nurse.
 So, get searching and best of luck!

 Did we miss any crucial tips in our travel nurse housing guide?
 Let us know in the comment section below!